Firmware Power Saving: Using Auto-Dim and Sleep Functions

 Efficiency isn't just about electrons; it's about the physical and financial cost of operating a rig.

-Weight is not the only enemy of the solo creator; leverage is.
-When you mount a light or monitor, you are creating a lever arm that puts strain on your wrist.
+Weight is not the only enemy; leverage is.
+When you mount a light or monitor, you create a lever arm that puts strain on your wrist.

-Time saved during equipment swaps translates directly to financial value.
-Consider the difference between traditional thread mounting and a modern quick-release system.
+Time saved during equipment swaps translates to reclaimed production value.
+The table below compares traditional mounting to modern quick-release systems.

 Mounting Method Avg.
 Swap Time Annual Time (80 shoots/yr, 60 swaps/ea) Estimated Annual Value ($120/hr)